-Also big thanks to Medicine for Nightmares Bookstore and Gallery for the invitation and for the recording, available here.
+Gratitude to the portal for the invitation and the recording, available here.

 Fue un gran honor dar palabra con Sylvia Marcos y Layla Sanchez Kuri en la nueva serie de conferencias virtuales en el marco del Seminario de Feminismos Descoloniales: